StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.md

 Sheets will show the aspect pairs of the core verbs and their translation.

 Generation of these sheets from the table of verbs is already covered and the code should go public soon.
-Examples of sheets for the [intermediate level RU/EN](../../core-russian-verbs/RU-EN-intermediate-freq_order-colored.pdf), and [intermediate level RU/FR](../../core-russian-verbs/RU-FR-intermediate-freq_order-colored.pdf) give you an idea of this, though translations will have their characters reduced so that content is limited to one sheet.
+Examples of sheets for the [intermediate level RU/EN](../../core-russian-verbs/RU-EN-intermediate-freq_order-colored.pdf), and [intermediate level RU/FR](../../core-russian-verbs/RU-FR-intermediate-freq_order-colored.pdf) give you an idea of this, though translations will have their characters reduced so that content is limited to one sheet, e.i.
+2 pages.

 Translations, which were fetched automatically from original table, are most of the time erronous.